Chicano Moratorium: Legacy

 Celebratory events commemorating the initial Moratoriums started in 1986 and have been transpiring every year since beginning with the Chicano Moratorium Barrio Unity Conference in San Diego.
 Every year, the original events have been commemorated and emulated by the National Chicano Moratorium Committee (NCMC).
 The Committee addressed the American war in Afghanistan.
 The theme of the 2013 NCMC commemoration was "Education for Liberation, Not Assimilation".
 Along with this theme NCMC commemorated the life of Sal Castro who died earlier that year after his distinguished career in education, most notably supporting the East Los Angeles high school walkouts.
 An October 11, 1968 Los Angeles Freep article was headlined "Education, Not Eradication", began "Sal Castro won his teaching job back at Lincoln High School because the new militant Mexican American movement here demanded it and fought for it….”

+The August 29, 1970 march was filmed for a documentary named Requiem-29, which captured the Chicano Moratorium and its aftermath, and released right after the event concluded.
+The short documentary was made as a part of UCLA's Ethno-Communications Program and was directed and produced by UCLA students David García and Moctesuma Esparza.
+A full restoration of Requiem-29 was done by the UCLA Film and Television Archive and premiered in 2024.

+In 2021, Requiem-29 was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".